rule

 Text 41

-Having determined the means to kill their enemy showed He whose Vision is Infallible it to Bhîma by tearing apart a twig as a sign.
+Having determined the means to kill their enemy showed He whose Vision is Infallible it to Bhīma by tearing apart a twig as a sign.
+(Vedabase)

 Text 42

-Understanding that seized the immensely strong Bhîma, the best of fighters, his enemy by the feet and threw he him to the ground.
+Understanding the sign, the immensely strong Bhīma, the best of all fighters, seized his enemy by the feet and threw him to the ground.

 Text 43